observablehq/framework/docs/files.md

 [xlsx]: ./lib/xlsx
 [zip]: ./lib/zip

-The contents often dictate the appropriate method — for example, an Apache Arrow file is almost always read with `file.arrow`.
+The contents of a file often dictate the appropriate method — for example, an Apache Arrow file is almost always read with `file.arrow`.
 When multiple methods are valid, choose based on your needs.
 For example, you can load a CSV file using `file.text` to implement parsing yourself instead of using D3.

 In addition to the above, you can get the resolved absolute URL of the file using `file.href`: <a href="https://github.com/observablehq/framework/releases/tag/v1.5.0" class="observablehq-version-badge" data-version="^1.5.0" title="Added in 1.5.0"></a>